COMCIFS/comcifs.github.io/draft/imgcif-with-core-guidelines.md

 metadata becoming separated or contradictory:

-1. Links to externally-stored data must not depend on the location of the imgCIF file, and should not change in the future
+1. Links to externally-stored data must not depend on the location of the imgCIF file, and should not be subject to change in the future
 2. The metadata in the imgCIF file should not contradict any metadata found in the raw data files